 - Rethink what you buy and use

-- Reduce water and electrical consumption- use refillable water bottles, turn off lights, take shorter showers, use CFL bulbs, etc. Report leaking faucets, sprinklers, etc. to 858.534.2600
+- Reduce water and electrical consumption- use refillable water bottles, turn off lights, take shorter showers, use LED bulbs, etc. Report leaking faucets, sprinklers, etc. to 858.534.2600

 - Re-use: permaware dishes